anniefenton/milestone-project-1/README.md

 2. Click on the 'Settings' icon at the top of the repository page.
 3. Scroll down the panel on the left-side of the page and click on the 'Pages' section.
 4. Under the 'Source' section, click on the 'None' dropdown button and select 'main'.
 Then click '/root' in the next drop-down button.
 Then click 'Save'.
-5. Wait about 10 minutes for the site to be built before clicking on the link above in the blue box.
+5. Wait about 10 minutes for the site to be built before clicking on the [link](https://anniefenton.github.io/milestone-project-1/) above in the blue box.

 ### Forking the GitHub repository
+1. Log into GitHub and find the desired repository.
+2. At the top of the repository page, click on the 'fork' button.
+This will create a copy of the repository in your GitHub account.

+### Cloning a repository
+1. Log into GitHub and find the desired repository.
+2. At the top of the repository page, click on the 'Code' drop down button and copy the HTTPS URL that is displayed.
+3. Open Git Bash.
+4. Change the current working directory to the location where you want the cloned directory.
+5. Type 'git clone' and paste the URL you copied in step 2.
+6. Press enter.
+Your clone has been created.
+For more inforation, follow this [link](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ## **Credits**
 ### Content